 MCAS can present subtly but may become more serious as an individual ages.
 If you were to chart the symptoms of MCAS on a timeline, beginning at birth you can often identify symptoms that began at a very young age.

 For some, MCAS becomes a highly probable diagnosis when they notice that they have had various symptoms of an inflammatory nature over the years.
-These symptoms may include:
+Mast cell activation syndrome symptoms may include:

 - Allergies as a toddler